CESARDELATORRE/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 a part of the conference registration task.
 Thinking about the UI in terms of the task that the user is performing makes it easier to relate the UI to the write-model in your implementation of the CQRS pattern.
-The UI can send commands to the write-side, and those commands are a part of the domain model on the write-side.
+The UI can send commands to the write-side, and the information of those commands will be used within the domain model on the write-side.
 In a bounded context that implements the CQRS pattern, the UI typically queries the read-side and receives a DTO, and sends commands to the write-side.

 ![Figure 3][fig3]